-The costs of cleaning
+The costs of cleaning a house

 After packing your belongings into a box and lugging them across town, the last thing you probably feel like doing is going back to clean up.
 This is where it can seem tempting to employ a cleaner for the property you are leaving and perhaps even your new home too.

 A professional cleaning service in this context may charge by square feet and it is hard to estimate the exact cost you may face as every situation is different.
 However, for a three-bedroom home you could expect to pay above $150 for a thorough clean.

 One way to reduce this cost is to procure yourself some methylated spirits, which you can purchase for about $5 and get a lot of the initial work done yourself.
 Wiping down easy-to-clean surfaces throughout the home, especially throughout the process of packing, allows professional cleaners to focus on areas that may need more attention and time, such as shampooing carpets, wiping out draws and cleaning hard-to-access areas.

 One of the largest costs of moving house often comes down to two men and a truck.
 Quoting this can be a complicated matter, especially as some removalist companies now charge an added cost per stair once you involve two or more storeys in the move.
 However, for a three-bedroom home, you can expect to be charged up to $1000 for the entire move.
 Consider saving yourself the back ache by having removalists deal with your boxes and the stuff that can get knocked around, while leaving the delicate stuff to you and your mate with a trailer to deal with.